vogship/42vogship/README.md

-# The Vogship v1.2.5
+# The Vogship v2 Turbo
-The Vogship allows you to navigate the vogsphere a lot more freely so you can focus on making and helping easily.
+The Vogship allows you to navigate the vogsphere a lot more freely so you can focus on making and helping easily. \[NOW IN C!\]

 ```
      / /  |/| |